 Zero.
 That’s how many cars you’ll find on this ickle island off the French Riviera, officially a national park where wheeled vehicles are verboten.
 Another stat: just 200 people live permanently here, and you’ll find most of them gathered in the island’s adorable, terracotta-hued town square, sipping coffee, chilling and probably feeling pretty smug.
 We don’t blame them: Porquerolles is stunning, blessed with pristine beaches, transfixing flora and, best of all, pin-drop quiet.

-Must see: Aside from the beach, Fondation Carmignac is the main draw for day trippers – a cool contemporary art gallery housed in a revived Provençal farmhouse, with over 300 pieces on display including work by Basquiat and Warhol.Book flights and holidays to France
+Must see: Aside from the beach, Fondation Carmignac is the main draw for day trippers – a cool contemporary art gallery housed in a revived Provençal farmhouse, with over 300 pieces on display including work by Basquiat and Warhol.Book holidays to France Book flights to France